 Dr. Christine Stuart, CNM, WHNP-BC, APRN, DNP

-Licensed as an APRN since 2003 (first as a WHNP and then adding on her CNM in 2006).
-She went back and earned her Doctorate in 2015 (DNP).
+Licensed as an APRN since 2003 (first as a WHNP and then adding on her Post-Masters CNM in 2006).
+Doctorate then earned in 2015.